parthiv-dev/decentralised-trading-platform/README.md

 In this [README](README.md) we explain how set up and use our trading platform in [Setup Instructions](#setup-instructions) a provide a [technical documentation](#technical-documentation) of individual files (the essential part of every README).

-We highly encourage the reader to also read our [WIKI](WIKI.md) where we delve deeper into our design choices and overall work process.
-We aim to allow the reader hopefully better understand design choices.
+We highly encourage the reader to also read our [WIKI](WIKI.md) where we delve deeper into our overall work process.

 ## Setup Instructions